-There are a number of standalone projects being developed for the Komodo platform.
-Those that are farthest along in development and have been released as at least betas include Decentralized ICOs, BarterDEX, and Decentralized Fiat Currencies (DFCs), along with a built-in “tumbler” service called Jumblr
+There are a number of standalone projects that were developed for the Komodo platform.
+Those that are farthest along in development and have been released as at least betas include Decentralized ICOs, BarterDEX along with a built-in “tumbler” service called Jumblr.

 Decentralized Initial Coin Offerings (ICOs)

 The Decentralised ICO concept was meant to be an exciting option for startups as it would mean that they could launch their process much easier.
 It would also have given them access to the Komodo technology, marketing channels, and consultants.

 However, given the regulatory pressure that has been placed on ICOs recently, this initiative seems to have fallen by the wayside.
 Of course, the lackluster performance of most recent ICOs has not helped the process.